dib-lab/2022-paper-branchwater-software/manuscript.md

 translate to datasets with unknown levels of sequence diversity, the defining feature of metagenomic datasets.

-Recent Serratus used extensive search across public datasets to recover 880,000 RNA-dependent RNA polymerase-containing sequences, and discovered over 131,000 novel RNA viruses [@serratus].
+Recently Serratus used extensive search across public datasets to recover 880,000 RNA-dependent RNA polymerase-containing sequences, and discovered over 131,000 novel RNA viruses [@serratus].
 This search was comprehensive but also time-consuming and costly, and still out of